What is Medicare supplement insurance?

 What’s covered by Medicare supplement insurance?

-In general, Medicare supplement insurance helps pay your share of your health care costs under Original Medicare.
+In general, Medicare supplement insurance helps pay some of your out-of-pocket health care costs under Original Medicare.
 These are some of the costs that plans may help with.

-You may have several Medicare supplement insurance plans to choose from.
-It’s important to review the specific coverage offered by any plans you are interested in.
+Depending on the insurer, you may have several Medicare supplement insurance plans to choose from.
+It’s important to review the specific benefits offered by any plans you are interested in.

 What’s not covered by Medicare supplement insurance?